Meet our Governors

 - Ensure that the school is accountable to the pupils and parents in the community it serves, to its local community and to those who fund and maintain it, as well as to the staff it employs.

-The headteacher is responsible for the internal organisation, management and control of the school and the implementation of the strategic framework which is established by the governing body.
+The headteacher is responsible for the internal organisation, management and control of the school and the implementation of the strategic framework which is established by the governing board.

 Statutory Duties of The Governing Board